o2r-project/erc-spec/docs/spec/index.md

 These statements MUST be in an array under the node `command` under the root-level node `execution` in the ERC configuration file.

-Default command statements SCHOULD be defined by an extension for a working ERC.
+Default command statements SHOULD be defined by an extension for a working ERC.

 The exectution statements SHOULD ensure, that the re-computation is independent from the environment that may be different depending on the host.
 This includes, for example, setting the time zone via an environment variable `-e TZ=CET` so that output formatting of timestamps does not break validation.